tgarg-splunk/splunk-operator/docs/PremiumApps.md

 All that needs to be done to install Enterprise Security through the Operator is to ensure that the Enterprise Security App package is present in the bucket configured through [AppFramework](https://splunk.github.io/splunk-operator/AppFramework.html) and to apply the specified custom resource(s).

+**Important Considerations**
-Note: Installation may take upwards of 30 minutes for Search Head Clustering and Indexer Clustering environments.
+* Installation may take upwards of 30 minutes for Search Head Clustering and Indexer Clustering environments.

-Note: In indexer cluster environments, it is necessary to also install ES on the Cluster Manager.
+* In indexer clustering environments, it is necessary to also install ES on the Cluster Manager to ensure the proper configurations are pushed to the indexer cluster members.

 #### Post Installation Configuration